Sara Kirkpatrick, Humanistic Counsellor, PG Dip, MBACP

 |Face to face counselling:||Yes|

-Day time and evening appointments are available, short and long term work
+Day time, evening and Saturday morning appointments are available, short and long term work

 Types of client